 This is a heart-healthy recipe that simply replaces the cream (or the egg) sauce base with blended avocadoes.
-Usually, the sauce is made up of blended mashed avocados with parmesan, salt, pepper, and a little amount of the pasta water (we need some starch) for that silky and creamy consistency.
+Usually, the sauce is made up of blended mashed avocados with parmesan, salt, pepper, and a little amount of pasta water (we need some starch) for that silky and creamy consistency.

 We do not want to spoil you from enjoying your very own recipe.
-Hence we provide you these simple pieces of advice to save you from kitchen troubles.
+Hence we provide you with these simple pieces of advice to save you from kitchen troubles.

 - Do not come up with salty noodles recipes by going easy on your salt.
 The cheese will provide the saltiness that you need for the recipes, so do not go overboard on sodium.
 Hence if your sauce is already salty, you may have to skip the cheese toppings.

-- If you did not control yourself and have over seasoned with salt, sprinkle some lemon on the macaroni salad as this fruity acid will balance the sodium.
+- If you did not control yourself and have over-seasoned with salt, sprinkle some lemon on the macaroni salad as this fruity acid will balance the sodium.

 - To avoid getting a clumpy or too-creamy sauce, always save some pasta water.
 This will save the recipes from being sauce-deficient.
 If your sauce has become too thick, add the reserved pasta water, then let it simmer for a minute to achieve the target consistency.

 - Avoid using yellow egg-based pasta not to overwhelm the recipes with much egg and buttery taste.
-However, if this is the only pasta kind available in your kitchen, lessen up the cream and butter in your sauce and go for the thin sauce finish.
+However, if this is the only pasta kind available in your kitchen, lessen the cream and butter in your sauce and go for the thin sauce finish.